Joe Murray (animator): Rocko's Modern Life

-Murray created and was the executive producer for the animated series Rocko's Modern Life, which aired on Nickelodeon from 1993 to 1996.
+Murray created, and was the executive producer, for the animated series Rocko's Modern Life, which aired on Nickelodeon from 1993 to 1996.
 He voiced the character Ralph Bighead in the episodes "I Have No Son" and "Wacky Delly", and a caricature version of himself in "Short Story".

 Originally, the character Rocko appeared in an unpublished comic book titled Travis.
 Murray tried selling the comic book in the late 1980s, but was never successful of getting it in production.
 Murray wanted funding for My Dog Zero, so he wanted Nickelodeon to pre-buy television rights for the series.
 Murray presented a pencil test to Nickelodeon Studios, which afterwards became interested in buying and airing the show.
 After deciding that My Dog Zero would not work as a television series, Murray combed through his sketchbooks, developed the Rocko's Modern Life concept and submitted it to Nickelodeon, believing that the concept would likely be rejected.
 According to Murray, around three or four months later he had "forgotten about" the concept and was working on My Dog Zero when Linda Simensky informed Murray that Nickelodeon wanted a pilot episode.
 Murray said that he was glad that he would get funding for My Dog Zero.

 In 1992, two months prior to the production of season 1 of Rocko's Modern Life, Murray's first wife, Diane, committed suicide.
 Murray had blamed the show being taken as the reason for his wife's suicide.
 Murray felt that he had emotional and physical "unresolved issues" when he moved to Los Angeles.
 He describes the experience as like participating in "marathon with my pants around my ankles".
 Murray initially believed that he would create one season, move back to the San Francisco Bay Area and "clean up the loose ends I had left hanging".
-To his surprise Nickelodeon approved new seasons.
+To his surprise, Nickelodeon approved new seasons.

-After season 3 he decided to hand the project to the late Stephen Hillenburg, who did most work for season 4 and created SpongeBob SquarePants shortly after that; Murray continued to manage the cartoon.
+After season 3, he decided to hand the project to Stephen Hillenburg, who mostly did work for season 4 and created SpongeBob SquarePants shortly after that; Murray continued to manage the cartoon.
 Murray said that he would completely leave the production after season 4.
 Murray said that he encouraged the network to continue production.
 Nickelodeon decided to cancel the series.
 Murray described all 52 episodes as "top notch" and that, in his view, the quality of a television show may decline as production continues "when you are dealing with volume".